amfairley/toytribe/README.md

 Easy navigation that is intuitive and responsive.
 A website designed with accessibility in mind.
 A back end that will handle user details, toy details, and review details.
-Full CRUD (Create, Read, Update, Delete) functionality for the user.
+Full CRUD (Create, Read, Update, Delete) functionality for the user on their account, created toys, and created reviews.
-Defensive programming to prevent the user accidentally deleting their reviews, toys, or profile.
+Defensive programming to ensure a pleasant user experience.
 A finished product that will proudly be displayed within the developer's portfolio.

 ## User Stories

 ### First Time Visitor Goals
 1. As a First Time Visitor, I want to be able to the tell the purpose of the website immediately, so that I can decide whether I want to use the website.
-2. As a First Time Visitor, I want to be able to navigate the website easily and intuitively, so that I can find the content that I need.
+2. As a First Time Visitor, I want to be able to create an account and login, so that I can access the website see the content.
-3. As a First Time Visitor, I want to be able to make an account, so that I can access the website and add my own reviews.
+3. As a First Time Visitor, I want a profile to be created for me when I sign up with default values, so that I can access the site quickly and edit them later if I choose to.
-4. As a First Time Visitor, I want to set up my profile, so that other users can understand the person behind my reviews.
+4. As a First Time Visitor, I want the site to handle my data securely, so that I am confident nothing bad would happen if I were to signup.
+5. As a First Time Visitor, I want the site content to be safe and secure, so that I am not open to any malicious activities.
+6. As a First Time Visitor, I want to be able to see the toys in the database, so as to browse for toys that might interest my child.
-5. As a First Time Visitor, I want to create information on toys, so that I can review the toy and let others review it.
+7. As a First Time Visitor, I want to be able to see clearly and intuitively the ratings of toys, so that I can see if they are a good fit for my child.
-6. As a First Time Visitor, I want to create reviews for toys, so that I can help the community.
+8. As a First Time Visitor, I want to see reviews of toys, so that I can see the context behind their review.
-7. As a First Time Visitor, I want to see other user's reviews, so that I am informed about toys that I might want to purchase.
+9. As a First Time Visitor, I want to see what other toys the reviewer liked, so that I can see if my child might agree with their review.
+10. As a First Time Visitor, I want to be able to search toys, so as to find ones that I am looking for quicker.
+11. As a First Time Visitor, I want to be able to navigate the website easily and intuitively, so that I can find the content that I need.

 ### Returning Visitor Goals
-8. As a Returning Visitor, I want to be able to log in and out of my account, so that on shared devices someone else cannot access my account.
+12. As a Returning Visitor, I want to be able to log in and out of my account, so that on shared devices someone else cannot access my account.
-9. As a Returning Visitor, I want to be able to update my toys and reviews, so that any changes or extra information can be added to help the community.
+13. As a Returning Visitor, I want to be able to edit and update my profile, so that my data stays up to date and other users can see information about me.
-10. As a Returning Visitor, I want to be able to delete my toys and reviews, so that irrelevant content can be removed.
+14. As a Returning Visitor, I want to be able to the see profiles of people who leave reviews, so as to provide further context to their review.
+15. As a Returning Visitor, I want to be able to add a toy to the database if it is not already there, so as to allow myself and others to review it.
-11. As a Returning Visitor, I want to be able to see other user's profiles, so I can understand the person behind their reviews.
+16. As a Returning Visitor, I want to be able to submit my own reviews on toys, so as to inform other users of my experience.
-12. As a Returning Visitor, I want to be able to search for a toy, so that I can read or make reviews about it.
+17. As a Returning Visitor, I want to be able to sort the toys, so that I can find toys that interest me.
+18. As a Returning Visitor, I want to be able to sort reviews on toy and profile pages, so as to see different views.
+19. As a Returning Visitor, I want to be informed if I cause errors in forms, so that I am not clueless as to what went wrong.

 ### Frequent Visitor Goals
+20. As a Frequent Visitor, I want to be able to change my password, so as to keep my account secure over time.
-13. As a Frequent Visitor, I want to be able to navigate to the homepage if I end up on a page that does not exist, so that I am not stuck on a non existent page.
+21. As a Frequent Visitor, I want to be able to delete my account if I wish, so as to retain agency over my information.
+22. As a Frequent Visitor, I want to be able to edit toys that I create, so as to keep information current or correct mistakes.
-14. As a Frequent Visitor, I want to be able to contact the developer or team that runs the website, so that I can ask for help or collaborate with them.
+23. As a Frequent Visitor, I want to be able to delete toys that I create, so I may remove it if it is a duplicate.
-15. As a Frequent Visitor, I want to be able to access the site on different devices and screen sizes, so that I can use the website on the go or at home.
+24. As a Frequent Visitor, I want to be able to edit reviews that I have created, so as to keep them accurate or update them.
-16. As a Frequent Visitor, I want to be able to delete my profile if I want, so that my data is not stored longer than I wish it to be.
+25. As a Frequent Visitor, I want to be able to delete reviews that I have created, so that I can remove irrelevant content.
-17. As a Frequent Visitor, I want to be able to easily recover my password in case I forget it, so that I can recover access to my account
+26. As a Frequent Visitor, I want to be informed if I land on a restricted or non existent page, so that I can refrain from doing that again.
-18. As a Frequent Visitor, I want to be able to change my password, so that I know my account is kept secure.
+27. As a Frequent Visitor, I want to be able to navigate to the homepage if I end up on a page that does not exist, so that I am not stuck on a non existent page.
+28. As a Frequent Visitor, I want contact information for the developer, so that I can ask questions or propose a collaboration.
+29. As a Frequent Visitor, I do not want to have to scroll to the top of the toys page when I reach the bottom, as it is a bad user experience.
+30. As a Frequent Visitor, I want the navigation bar to shrink down on smaller screens, so that it does not take up a lot of my screen space.

 ## Five Planes of UX